MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-drive-value-operate-my-service.md

 It’s important that you understand the overall health of the Microsoft Teams service so that you can proactively alert others in your organization of any event that affects the service.
-As described earlier**,** Teams is dependent on other Office 365 services such as Azure Active Directory, Exchange Online, SharePoint Online, and OneDrive for Business.
+As described earlier, Teams is dependent on other Office 365 services such as Azure Active Directory, Exchange Online, SharePoint Online, and OneDrive for Business.
 Because of this, it’s equally important that you monitor the health of the dependent services.